One of the new buzzwords people use when talking about energy-efficient homes is air sealing.

 Can I Do a Blower Door Test Myself?

 You can do a non-professional blower door test yourself to find some of your leaks.
-You’ll need something to generate smoke, maybe a cigarette, if you can’t find a smoke pencil.
+If you can’t find a smoke pencil, you’ll need something to generate smoke, maybe a cigarette.

-You should close all the exterior doors and windows and other openings like the fireplace.
+You should close the exterior doors, windows, and other openings like the fireplace.
 Open all the interior doors.

 You will also have to turn off the pilot lights if you have them in your water heater and furnace to prevent back-drafting that can cause carbon monoxide poisoning.